Invoicing Basics

 Or I’ll see you in court!

 Some companies require at least 30 days, or much longer, to pay.
-Some have legitimate reasons for this and some don’t.
+Some have legitimate reasons for this, and some don’t.

-Repeat the Terms
+Repeat The Terms

-Similarly repeat your Terms and Conditions either on the back of the invoice or on an attached second page.
+Similarly, repeat your Terms and Conditions either on the back of the invoice or on an attached second page.
 In either case, you need to indicate on the face of invoice that there’s more on the reverse side or on an attached page.

 Since the invoice will be separated from the photos, usage rights should also be added to digital files as IPTC data.
-Usage rights should be added as a text file on every disc containing the images.
+Usage rights should also be added as a text file on every disc containing the images.

 Invoice Delivery

-The invoice can be sent with a cover letter or e-mail which includes the usage rights, a reminder that your Terms and Conditions are attached, and a thank-you to the customer for their business.
+The invoice can be sent with a cover letter, or e-mail, which includes the usage rights, a reminder that your Terms and Conditions are attached, and a thank-you to the customer for their business.

 Have customers make their cheque payable to your business, not to you.
 It’s more professional and it’s important to put incoming money through your business account to produce a cash flow.